pytest-dev/pytest/doc/en/how-to/cache.rst

 Determines whether to execute tests when there are no previously (known) failures or when no cached ``lastfailed`` data was found.

+There are two options:

+* ``all``:  when there are no known test failures, runs all tests (the full test suite).
+This is the default.
+* ``none``: when there are no known test failures, just emits a message stating this and exit successfully.

+Example:

 .. code-block:: bash

-    pytest --last-failed --last-failed-no-failures all    # when there are no known test failures, runs the full test suite again (default behavior) pytest --last-failed --last-failed-no-failures none   # when there are no known test failures, runs no tests, emits a message about no known failures and exits successfully
+    pytest --last-failed --last-failed-no-failures all    # runs the full test suite (default behavior) pytest --last-failed --last-failed-no-failures none   # runs no tests and exits successfully

 The new config.cache object
 --------------------------------